-27.2 Requirements for Vessels to be Examined and Certificated
+27.2 Requirements for vessels to be Examined and Certificated

-- 27.2.1 The owner/managing agent of a new vessel, or an existing vessel required by 27.3.1 or 27.4.10 to be treated as a new vessel, to be operated under the Code, should:- - .1 choose an authorised Certifying Authority and contact them to obtain a copy of the Application for Examination form SCV1; - .2 complete form SCV1 and return it to the Certifying Authority; and - arrange with the Certifying Authority for the vessel to be examined by an authorised person and documented on the report form for a Compliance Examination and Declaration, SCV2, as being in compliance with the Code; and - .4 be in receipt of a Small Commercial Vessel Certificate for the vessel prior to it entering into service.
-(The form of the certificate is given in Annex 11.) - 27.2.2 An existing vessel operating under the phase-in arrangements given in 27.4 should hold a "Notice of Intention" form SCV4, to indicate that the owners/managing agents have requested the chosen Certifying Authority to certificate the vessel.
+27.2.1 The owner/managing agent of a new vessel, or an existing vessel required by 27.4.10 to be treated as a new vessel, to be operated under the Code, should:-

+- .1 choose an authorised Certifying Authority and contact them to obtain a copy of their Application for Examination form SCV1; - .2 complete form SCV1 and return it to the Certifying Authority; and - .3 arrange with the Certifying Authority for the vessel to be examined by an authorised person and documented on the report form for a Compliance Examination and Declaration, SCV2, as being in compliance with the Code; and - be in receipt of a Small Commercial Vessel Certificate for the vessel prior to it entering into service.
+(The form of the certificate is given in Annex 11.) - 27.2.2 An existing vessel operating under the phase-in arrangements given in 27.4 should hold a "Notice of Intention" form SCV4, to indicate that the owner/managing agent has requested the chosen Certifying Authority to certificate the vessel.

-27.3 Arrangements for Sail Training Vessels
+27.3 Arrangements for Motor Training Vessels